WGautier/cflab/README.md

 cd cflab; docker built -t cflab . docker run cflab
 ```
-By default this targets an exising Stackato instance on HPCloud.
+By default this targets an existing Stackato instance on HPCloud.
 Here's the output:

 ```
 $ docker run cflab